badlydrawnrob/elm-playground/elm-in-action/README.md

     - How quickly can I get to the root of the question?
     - If it takes longer than 30 seconds to solve, is there a better way to revise?

 The book uses quite a few javascript examples and a lot of terminology that needn't be consigned to memory.
-For now, I'm only really interested in learning the language Elm, so javascript notes aren't useful (to me).[^1] Common functional programming concepts and terminology that can be shared across Lisp, Elm, and other functional languages are useful. <mark>Mark them with highlights</mark>.
+For now, I'm only really interested in learning the language Elm, so javascript notes aren't useful (to me).[^2] Common functional programming concepts and terminology that can be shared across Lisp, Elm, and other functional languages are useful. <mark>Mark them with highlights</mark>.

-Programming and learning are NEBULOUS.

 ## Lazy loading of cards

-> - ⚠️ **To what level do I want to learn programming?**[^2]
+> - ⚠️ **To what level do I want to learn programming?**[^3]
-> - 🎯 **How much do I care?**[^3]
+> - 🎯 **How much do I care?**[^4]
 >
 > 1. **Write it down** (a brief summary of a learning point)
 > 2. **Group related learning points!**